Compare FREE Quotes on Insulation!

 Like stone walls, it's essential to determine whether your timber-framed walls are solid or have cavities, with more modern homes typically featuring cavities.
 Tudor homes, listed as buildings in the UK, cannot have external insulation added due to preservation regulations.

 You can insulate timber-framed walls externally, but it's crucial to choose insulation materials that are compatible with the timber structure.
-To prevent moisture build up and potential damage to the wood, professionals often recommend using breathable insulation.
+To prevent moisture buildup and potential damage to the wood, external wall insulation installers often recommend using breathable insulation.

 Concrete walls